FlaCrow/ShowTracker/README.md

 Export and import your watch history
 More things to come in future updates
 ## Build Instructions:
-To build this project you have to create an object named "Config" inside utils package and provide your TMDb api key as shown in the picture below
+To build this project you have to create an object named "Config" inside utils package in the core module and provide your TMDb api key as shown in the picture below
 <img src="./readme_pics/config_img.png">
 ##  Notable Features, Libraries and Frameworks Used:
 * Kotlin